web3privacy/hackathon-2025-berlin-submissions/README.md

 *We encourage everyone to send a Pull Request with Submission earlier than a few minutes before the deadline to allow for fixes and avoid disqualification based on missing information.*

+> **⚠️ Important:** Keep your project repository/demo public and accessible for at least 14 days after the hackathon ends.

 ### 🎤 Project Presentations
 **After the submission deadline**, all teams must be prepared to present their submitted projects to judges.